 BS, University of Pittsburgh School of Pharmacy

-PharmD, Creighton University
+PharmD, Creighton University School of Pharmacy

-Residency, University of Virginia Health System
+Residency in Drug Information Practice, University of Virginia Health System

 Rodney L. Stiltner, PharmD, MS